-Before you hate me, yes, I know I write about travel, parenting, and family and this doesn’t seem like it fits the bill for “things to do in Indiana,” but I want to tell you that it does.
+Before you hate me, yes, I know I write about travel, parenting, and family, and this doesn’t seem like it fits the bill for “things to do in Indiana,” but I want to tell you that it does.
 So much so, that if you only had 1 thing you could do in Indiana, it should be this.
-No, it’s not your typical “fun” and it’s not a day at the beach.
-Hear me out though, you won’t regret it.
+No, it’s not your typical “fun,” and it’s not a day at the beach.
+Hear me out though.
+You won’t regret it.
 I want to tell you a little bit more about why you should Follow the North Star.

 Not everyone is interested in history, and even fewer are willing to subject themselves to museums with murals, automated recordings, and lectures.
 It’s understandable.
 Sometimes history seems so inaccessible and too far in the past.